Alert Monitors

 - API

 After selecting an instance from a customer's Instances tab or the Instances link on the left-hand sidebar, click the instance's Monitors tab.
 Click the + Add alert monitor button on the top-right of the screen.
-Specify a name for the monitor and select a trigger. if you are in a customer's Instances tab, you'll need to also specify the instance.
+Specify a name for the monitor and select a trigger.
+If you're in a customer's Instances tab, you'll also need to specify the instance.

-After creating the alert monitor you will find yourself in the monitor's Details tab.
+After creating the alert monitor, you'll land in the monitor's Details tab.
 Within this tab, you can add additional triggers to your alert monitor within the Triggers card.
 You can also choose the groups or users to notify and webhooks to trigger when an alert trigger fires.

-To create an alert monitor you need to look up ID of the trigger you would like to create a monitor for, the instance's ID, and the ID of the group(s) to alert.
+To create an alert monitor, gather the IDs of the trigger you want, the instance, and the group(s) to alert.
 Then, you can create a monitor using that trigger ID, instance ID, and group ID(s).

 # Get Trigger ID